 Most registered medical/health practices are offering medical certificates (by email) for an online or phone consultation.
 If you are consulting a medical practitioner regarding your symptoms, you should request a medical certificate that also identifies an affected period.
 An affected period is the timeframe during which your condition has seriously impacted on your ability to complete an assessment task at the normal level of competence.

 You may use a medical certificate to support your application for special consideration if you feel that your condition has adversely impacted on your ability to complete an assessment task.
-If it is not practicable for you to obtain a medical certificate or other medical documentation, you need to provide a student declaration with a statement describing how you have been impacted by your condition and for how long.
-The student declaration needs to be submitted as part of your special consideration application.

 If you experience symptoms of COVID-19, which include a fever, a cough, sore throat or shortness of breath, please follow the health advice and steps to take on the NSW Health website.